 JUSTIFYING FUNDS BEYOND GENEVA’S HOTEL BEAU RIVAGE

 Marcelo Odebrecht is in jail today.
 Miggliaccio still faces trial and dozens of politicians around Latin America are under investigation.
-But official files from June 2017 kept in the business registry of the Canton of Geneva identifies Valiton as still one of the directors of the bank.
+But official files from June 2017 kept in the business registry of the Canton of Geneva identified the Swiss banker in question as still being one of the bank’s directors.

 Refusing to comment on the specific situation, the bank (which we are not naming for legal reasons) declined to provide an explanation when asked about his conduct.
 “In line with our policy, we do not comment ongoing legal investigations, particularly when names of persons are at stake.
 If requested or where appropriate, we would of course comply with our legal duties towards the competent authorities,” the bank says.

 Internally, however, many financial institutions have ordered their managers to reinforce controls over new requests for money transfers from Latin America.
 Over the past twelve months, account holders also have been invited by Swiss banks to declare their assets.
 At the same time, bankers visiting clients in Brazil, Peru or elsewhere in the hemisphere are taking extra care, flying with no documents related to their institutions and account holders and with fake business cards pretending to work in other sectors of the economy.

 Meanwhile, the U.N. announced that its independent expert on foreign debt and human rights, Juan Pablo Bohoslavsky, would visit Switzerland to examine efforts by the country to curb illicit financial flows, such as tax evasion, money laundering and corruption.
 The aim, he is quoted as saying, is to identify good practices and whether additional controls need to be implemented.